Ophthalmic Medical Personnel

 The Ophthalmic Medical Program prepares individuals to perform ophthalmic procedures under the supervision of a licensed physician specializing in Ophthalmology.
 Course work includes lecture, laboratory, and clinical training in ocular measurements; ocular testing; lensometry; administering topical and oral medications; eye care; and caring for instruments.

 - College Application: Complete an SCC admissions application online.
 Set up your SCC student email account.
-Attend the College orientation.
+Complete online or attend the College new student orientation.

 - Transcripts: Submit official (sealed) high school/high school equivalency and all college transcripts to the admissions office.

-- Course Placement Requirements: Students must place into ENG 111 without a corequisite and out of Math Modules DMA 010-DMA 050 or Transition Math Tiers 1 and 2..
+- Course Placement Requirements: Students must place into ENG 111 without a corequisite and out of Transition Math and Co-requisite Math courses.

-- Prerequisite Classes: Anatomy & Physiology (high school or BIO 094) is required with a grade of C or better (must be verified by college or high school transcript).
+- Prerequisite Classes: Anatomy & Physiology (high school or BIO 094) or Medical Terminology (MED 120) is required with a grade of C or better (must be verified by college or high school transcript).

 - All applicants must have at least a 2.0 GPA to be considered for admission.